There is a time and place for splurging, and there is a time and place for knowing how to save money

-And there is a time and place for knowing how to save money.
-The small ways we save can add up to real (big) money over time.
-Set your inner cheapskate free!
+The small ways we save money can add up to real (big) savings over time.
+So set your inner cheapskate free!

 My mom (to this day) washes and reuses her ziplock freezer bags.
 I don’t use that many freezer bags, so I don’t find this to be an absolute necessity… but I will admit to keeping the clean ones (ones that never had meat in them) and letting them hang around for another go.
 Your inner cheapskate is your buddy… set her free and let her help you save!

 Here’s just a few of the sneaky little ways I save on everyday things.
 Most of them are pretty straight forward, perhaps some of them are “unconventional” – like splitting a computer program with someone else.